 - Spiritual practices

 - Exercise techniques

 - Western herbal medicine

 - Chinese herbal medicine

 - Flower remedies

 Who uses complementary therapies?

 Complementary therapies are widely used by people with cancer in Australia.
-A study conducted in 2010 showed that two out of three people with cancer used at least one form of complementary therapy during or after their cancer treatment.
+Research shows that two out of three people with cancer used at least one form of complementary therapy during or after their cancer treatment.
 2 Women are the most common users of complementary therapies.